michaelbrownuc/GadgetSetAnalyzer/README.md

  1. ROPgadget - for collecting gadget based information from binaries.
  2. angr - for finding source code functions associated with introduced gadgets.
+ 3. numpy - for calculating some final statistics

 ## Installing
 To install GSA: